Maienfeld: Description

 Maienfeld is located 8 km southeast of Sargans in the lower Chur Rhein valley.
-It is bordered on the west by Bad Ragaz, Canton of St. Gallen and on the west and north by the community of Fläsch, Canton Graubünden.
-To the north it is bordered by Balzers, Triesen, Schaan, the country of Liechtenstein, Nenzing and Vorarlberg, Austria.
-To the east is the community of Seewis im Prättigau, Canton Graubünden.
-To the southwest Jenins und Malans, Canton Graubünden.
-In the south it is bordered by Igis and Zizers, Canton Graubünden, as well as in the southwest the community of Mastrils, Canton Graubünden.
+It is bordered on the west by Bad Ragaz, Canton of St. Gallen and on the west and north by the community of Fläsch, Canton Grisons.
+To the north, it is bordered by Balzers, Triesen, Schaan, the country of Liechtenstein, Nenzing and Vorarlberg, Austria.
+To the east is the community of Seewis im Prättigau, Canton Grisons.
+To the southwest Jenins und Malans, Canton Grisons.
+In the south it is bordered by Igis and Zizers, Canton Grisons, as well as in the southwest the community of Mastrils, Canton Grisons.

 Maienfeld is located on the right side of the Rhein valley and includes the boroughs of; Bovel, Rofels und St. Luzisteig.
 St. Luzisteig is the site of an important alpine pass, which leads into Liechtenstein, and is guarded by an 18th-century fortress that is now barracks for the Swiss Army.

 The old Walser settlement Stürfis was abandoned by 1633 and became a part of Maienfeld, when the inhabitants moved to Rofels.
 In contrast, the Walser settlement Guscha was occupied until 1969 when the last two families were bought out by the Swiss Army and the village became part of their training area.